libertine-fonts/libertine/Libertine-Design-Guidelines.md

 <img src="figures/drop-f.png" alt="The drop at the end of the right hook of f" width="31%" />
 #### The drop terminals
 The drop occurs at the letters `a, c, f, g, j, r` and `y`.
-**Did you notice?** The  of Libertine’s letters are oblated at the end.
-You will also find that the fullstop (period) and the bulbs of `,` and `”` are also flattened.
+**Did you notice?** The drops of Libertine’s letters are oblated at the end.
+You will also find that the fullstop (period) and the bulbs of `,` and `”` are flattened.
 This is another characteristic of Libertine.
-Mathematically ideal forms are perfect but boring.

 &nbsp;

-### Two letters as primary design patterns
+### Two letters as primary design patterns ...
 Developing a font, one starts with just a few letters, or “glyphs” as we say, and define those as as design patterns.
 In Libertine these are “n” and “o”.
 In reverse, modifications on them cause conflicts with all derived letters, so you better don't touch them.

 <img src="figures/n-Referenzglyph-figure.png" alt="Letter n as design pattern" width="38%" />
-#### “n” for letters with serifs
+#### ... “n” for letters with serifs
 The lower-case letter `n` defines:

 * the **serifs**